Practice Essentials

 Hypopigmentation in extensive pityriasis alba may be primarily caused by the reduced numbers of active melanocytes and the decrease in the number and size of melanosomes in the affected skin.

-In a study by Zaynoun et al of 9 patients with extensive pityriasis alba, the density of functional melanocytes was found to be reduced in affected areas, although cytoplasmic activity and the transfer of melanosomes to keratinocytes were generally normal.
-While the number and size of melanosomes tended to be reduced, they demonstrated a normal distribution pattern in the keratinocytes.
-[16]
+In a study (N = 9) by Zaynoun et al, patients with extensive pityriasis alba were found to have a reduced density of functional melanocytes in affected areas, though cytoplasmic activity and the transfer of melanosomes to keratinocytes were generally normal.
+[14] The number and size of melanosomes tended to be reduced, but they demonstrated a normal distribution pattern in the keratinocytes.
+The presence of hyperkeratosis and parakeratosis was inconsistent, and these conditions were thought unlikely to contribute significantly to the pathogenesis of the hypomelanosis.
+Various amounts of intercellular edema were found.

 Etiology